iTheresaApocalypse/IDO/Reviewer-KKpw.md

       <td rowspan="4">
         The AUC values of Loss and Wrong Event. <br>
-        The experiment is conducted under the setting with pre-trained ResNet50 on CIFAR-100 under three noise settings. <br> The experiment is conducted with SGD, lr = 1e-2, weight_decay = 5e-4, batch_size=128.
+        The experiment is conducted under the setting with pre-trained ResNet50 on CIFAR-100 under three noise settings. <br> The experiment is conducted with AdamW, lr = 1e-3, weight_decay = 1e-5, batch_size=64.
       </td>
     </tr>
     <tr>